ratulb/solana_program_and_rust_client/README.md

 # Rust counter program and client on solana

-This project demonstrates how to use solana rust APIs to write a counter program and client in rust.
+This project demonstrates how to use solana rust APIs to write solana on-chain program(aka contract) and off-chain client program in rust via a simple counter example.

 The project comprises of: